Informal Leadership: Steps to Becoming an Informal Leader

-Typically, informal leaders have a certain set of traits that help them earn this title.
-Knowing these traits and focusing on them throughout your workday can increase your chances of receiving this designation in the future.
-Keep in mind that informal leaders develop these traits over time.
+Typically, informal leaders have a certain set of traits that help them earn their reputation.
+Knowing these traits and focusing on them throughout your workday can increase your chances of receiving this recognition in the future.
+Note that informal leaders develop these traits over time.
 Here are some common traits of an informal leader:

-Deep understanding of the company: Informal leaders know the company's policies, its goals, its culture, its history and its leaders.
+A deep understanding of the company: Informal leaders know the company's policies, goals, culture, history and leaders.
 Having this knowledge allows them to share it with others.

-Good at building relationships: Rather than only interacting with a small group of people, informal leaders get to know many people within their organization.
-Making friends and building rapport with different people helps them build trust and loyalty among their peers.
-This trust and loyalty then lead to respect.
+A strong ability to build relationships: Instead of only interacting with a small group of people, informal leaders get to know many people within their place of employment.
+Making friends and building rapport with different people helps them build trust and loyalty among their peers, which can help them gain their respect.

-Active listeners: Informal leaders often listen to all viewpoints before deciding on the workplace.
-This shows their peers that they care about everyone involved and not just their own interests.
+A capacity to listen to others: Informal leaders often listen to all viewpoints before making impactful decisions.
+This shows their peers that they care about everyone who the decision affects instead of just their own interests.

 Why are informal leaders important?

-Informal leaders provide many benefits to a company's organization and its employees, no matter the industry they work in.
-Informal leaders typically have a group of people they informally influence or control within their organization.
-Their influence gives them the ability to make a positive impact the company can benefit from.
+Informal leaders provide many benefits to a company's organization and its employees, no matter the industry.
+Informal leaders typically have a group of people they informally influence or affect within their organization.
+Their influence gives them the ability to make a positive impact from which the company can benefit.
 For example, if they influence their peers to work harder, they can improve their productivity which can then help the company achieve its goals at a quicker pace.
-In other words, they have the ability to increase the efficiency of all the groups they lead.

 How to become an informal leader

-While becoming an informal leader takes time, following a certain set of steps helps you achieve this designation with greater success.
+While becoming an informal leader takes time, following certain steps can help you develop your skills as a respected leader with greater success.
 From developing your skills to collaborating with others, you have many opportunities to improve your traits as an informal leader.
 Use these steps to become an informal leader:

 1. Improve your reputation

-To become an informal leader, you need to boost your credibility so people find you worth listening to.
-While it takes time to build your reputation, your credibility can help boost your reputation.
+To become an informal leader, you can boost your credibility so other employees can understand the value of listening to what you have to say.
 You can also improve your reputation by being accurate, being authentic, showcasing your problem-solving skills and building trust within your workplace relationships.
 Incorporating these traits into your daily activities can ultimately help improve how others perceive you.

 2. Assess your strengths

-Spend time evaluating your strengths as an informal leader.
-Make a list of these strengths and choose a few you want to improve on.
+Spend time evaluating your strengths as an informal leader and choose a few for focused improvement.
 For example, you can work on setting goals, taking responsibility or building your relationships.
-Assessing your strengths and focusing on a few at a time allows you to steadily improve your reputation as an informal leader without becoming overwhelmed.
+Assessing your strengths and focusing on a few at a time allows you to improve your reputation steadily as an informal leader without overwhelming yourself.

 3. Make friends

-While it's important to know about your company's policies and deadlines, getting to know everyone personally can help you gain greater respect and admiration.
-Instead of only building relationships with people you work with closely, establish friendships with as many people as you can within your company.
+While it's important to know about your employer's policies and practices, getting to know everyone personally can help you gain greater respect and admiration.
+Instead of only building relationships with people you work with closely, establish friendships with as many people as you can within your place of employment.
 Intentionally making friends can help you develop more meaningful relationships as you receive information you can use to succeed and improve your status within the company, and building broad-based relationships can give you more opportunities to exhibit informal leadership and impress others.

 4. Give and receive help

-If you're always willing to help a colleague, they're apt to want to help you in return.
+If you're always willing to help a colleague, they may be more willing to help you in return.
 Reach out to your colleagues to see if they need help.
 Doing this can create a more collaborative environment, and you can contribute to increased productivity in the workplace all while gaining their approval.

 5. Stay humble

-Instead of recognizing every success as your own, give credit where it's due.
-Sell every team success as a team success rather than one you accomplished on your own.
+Instead of recognizing every success as your own, give credit accordingly.
+Portray every success as a team success rather than one you accomplished on your own.
 This shows respect for your colleagues and helps them appreciate you.

 As an informal leader, it's important to continue your personal development.
-Continue to learn new things each day, whether it's from your colleagues, supervisor or your experience in the workplace.
+Learn new things each day, whether it's from your colleagues, your supervisor or your general experience in the workplace.
 You can also sign up for a college class or a certification course to develop a specific skill.
 When you commit to learning and apply what you learn in your role successfully, you can lead by example.

 Explore more articles

-- How To Use the OR Function in Excel (With Steps and Examples)
+- How To Create a Macro in Excel (With Uses and Tips)